zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

     Handle(..)

     -- * Pure types
-    ... here you export types that are necessary to interact with service X, ... but are too specific to fit into their own module, e.g., the priorities ... above in the logger service.
+    -- Here you export types that are necessary to interact with service X, -- but are too specific to fit into their own module, e.g., the priorities -- above in the logger service.

     -- * Derived functions
-    ... here you export derived functions that work for any implementation of ... service X
+    -- Here you export derived functions that work for any implementation of -- service X.
-    ...
-They are typically of the shape `fun :: Handle -> params -> IO result`
+    -- They are typically of the shape `fun :: Handle -> params -> IO result`

   ) where